-We try to make a point of taking cooking classes wherever we go (although we are yet to take a Chinese one – after living in China for two years, this is not okay, especially with all the great food in Beijing!) so that we can replicate the amazing flavours we tasted on our trip.
+We try to make a point of taking cooking classes wherever we go (although we are yet to take a Chinese one – after living in China for three years, this is not okay, especially with all the great food in Beijing!) so that we can replicate the amazing flavours we tasted on our trip.

 If you’re looking to take cooking classes in Asia, then you’re bound to find a good one in this list!
 We asked other travel bloggers to tell us about the best cooking classes they’ve taken.
 Right now, we’re tempted to book all of them ourselves!

 Thai Farm Cooking School, Chiang Mai, Thailand – Two Tall Travellers

 One of our favourite cooking classes was in Thailand.
 Not only do you cook 6 dishes yourself, but the school is set on a beautiful farm.
 You cook in the open air too.
 We were given a choice flavours and meats (tofu for the vegetarians), and we even had a classic Thai dessert!

 The school offer different options on different days, so what you cook depends on when you go.
 Jade cooked a green curry, tom kaa gai (chicken, galangal and coconut soup), and Kev chose a red curry and tom yam kung (spicy and sour soup).